-Technology cost and performance assumptions for newly built generators are taken from the 2023 ATB (NREL 2023), and performance assumptions for existing generators are drawn from EIA-NEMS data (available through the open access ReEDS repository).
-The ATB includes advanced, moderate, and conservative cost and performance projections through 2050 for the generating and storage technologies used in the ReEDS and dGen models.
-The low renewable energy (RE) and battery cost and performance scenarios use the advanced projections for all renewable energy and battery technologies, and the high RE and battery cost and performance scenarios use the conservative projections (for these scenarios, RE technologies include all solar, geothermal, hydropower, and wind generators).
+Technology cost and performance assumptions for newly built generators are taken from the 2024 ATB, and performance assumptions for existing generators are drawn from EIA-NEMS data (available through the open access ReEDS repository).
+The ATB includes advanced, moderate, and conservative cost and performance projections through 2050 for the generating and storage technologies used in the ReEDS and dGen models (for these scenarios, RE technologies include all solar, geothermal, hydropower, and wind generators).